zaphosting/docs/docs/minecraft-bedrock-add-world.md

 Here you will see the folders of all worlds currently stored on your server.
 Each world has a unique name.

-Upload the folder of the world you want to import into the directory.
+Upload the folder of your world you want to import into the directory.
 Make sure the folder name is not changed, as Minecraft will not recognize the world otherwise.

 Then you need to open the `server.properties` file, which is located in the server's main folder, and change the value of `Bedrock level` in the following setting to the folder name of your world: